Ark-x-team/Digital_Marketplace_App/README.md

 - **Lazy Loading Components:** Implemented lazy loading for components to optimize the initial page load and reduce the time it takes for users to interact with the application.

-## Environment Variables ⚙️

-To run this project, you will need to add the following environment variables to your .env file

-`API_KEY`

-`ANOTHER_API_KEY`

 ## Quick Start 🚀

 Follow these steps to quickly get started with our Digital Marketplace Platform: